Mission-to-Mars-Penrice-Poltair/T.E.A.M/README.md

 ## Day 1 Retrospective

-### What went well- we we're able to communicate together well
+### What went well- we were able to communicate together well

 ### What didn't go well - we didn't really how to put the pseudocode into physical code